gavinsimpson/coenocliner/README.md

 without having to remember the expressions for some of the response models.

+Currently coenocliner is licensed under the GPL v2, but I'm happy to reconsider this if you want to contribute code under a more permissive licence.

 ## Installation

 No binary packages are currently available for coenocliner.
 If you